Updated: Aug 9, 2021

 'Future Shock' debut album falls within the electronic genre due to the predominant use of electronically manipulated sounds, synthesizers and analog instrumentation.
 'Rock it' and the majority of the compositions in the album are instrumental featuring sound effects and short vocal phrases extremely manipulated during mix-down with applied audio effects techniques such as chorus, reverb, delay, flanging and vocoder.
 These aesthetics were part of the electro style in its inception period during the early 80's.
 In the United States, B-Boys or break dancers used to name it 'electro boogie', in Britain some people called it 'electro funk'.
 Others mistakenly would call it 'Electric Boogaloo', the name of a street dancing group formed in Los Angeles (USA) in the late seventies.

-The trademark sonic waves of the 80's electro scene was the renowned sound of the Roland TR-808 analog drum machine.
+The sonic trademark of the 80's electro scene was the renowned sound of the Roland TR-808 analog drum machine.
 It became popular because it was relatively cheap comparing to the other analog drum sequencers such as LinnDrum module.
-Moreover, it played a notorious bass kick, which gained its reputation by being on the bottom end of most rap tunes, resonating through the speakers of ghetto blasters across the streets of New York.
+Moreover, it played a notorious bass kick, which gained its reputation by being on the bottom end of most rap tune resonating through the speakers of ghetto blasters, and rattling the cars' windows driving across the streets of the Bronx in New York.
 As a result of its programming capabilities and its established and distinctive sound, this drum machine has become the cornerstone in the production of electronic dance music.
 Nowadays, there are digital devices and sample kits emulating the sound of the original 808 modules, but the result is not accurate enough for the complete satisfaction of purist music producers.
 Henceforth, this drum machine has attained longevity in the industry, and you can find the vintage Roland TR-808 and its predecessor the TR-909 still selling on the market for a very high price.

 In addition, the sound of the Roland TR-808 played an integral part in the drumbeat programming of pioneer electronic artists like the Japanese band Yellow Magic Orchestra, and the German group Kraftwerk.
 Many old-school tunes or B-Boy classics such as 'Planet Rock' by Afrika Bambaata, 'Al-Naafysh' by Hashim, and 'Supersonic' by J. J. Fad featured the popular sounds of this analog drum module.
 You can also hear it in 'Clear' by the electro group Cybotron and in the song 'Sexual Healing' by the iconic R&B singer Marvin Gaye.
 The deep bass drum, the frosty hi-hats, the galactic handclap and the analog detuned cowbell was the TR-808's signature on most of the electro boogie compositions during the early eighties.